-Study the piece: Familiarize yourself with the piece before you start playing.
+Familiarize yourself with the piece before you start playing.
 Look for time and key signature changes, repeats, and recurring passages.
 This eliminates the element of surprise as you play through the song for the first time.

-Start with one hand: When your teacher first starts teaching you how to learn piano, you’ll typically begin with one-hand pieces.
+When your teacher first starts teaching you how to learn piano, you’ll typically begin with one-hand pieces.
 Most of these will use the right hand only or just a few fingers on each hand.
 When you move on to more complex pieces using both hands, start by learning the song or one passage with just the right hand.
 Then switch and count it out with your left hand.
 When you feel ready, put the two hands together.

 You’ll be tempted to play the song at full speed right away, especially if it’s a song you’ve heard before, such as a well-known classical or ragtime piece.
 Just remember – if you can’t play it slow, you can’t play it fast!
 Start at half- or quarter-speed using the one-hand-at-a-time technique, and slowly increase the tempo as you get more comfortable.

-How to Stay Motivated
+How to Learn Piano: Tips for Staying Motivated

 Learning to play the piano requires focus and motivation over a long period of time.
 If you’re struggling to maintain your motivation, keep the following points in mind: